 I discussed why you should change your beneficiaries after divorce here.
 However, you should also update your remaining estate planning documents, including your will and any powers of attorney.

 Ideally, you should have begun a post-divorce financial plan when the divorce was filed.
 However, it better late than never.

 Many people (especially non-monied spouses) start their post-divorce lives not fully understanding that their settlement must last a significant amount of time…perhaps the rest of their lives.
-Financial planning can help people transition from married to single lifestyle by prioritizing financial goals, developing realistic expectations and producing written plans for allocation of financial resources.
+Financial planning can help people transition from a married to a single lifestyle by prioritizing financial goals, developing realistic expectations, and producing written plans for the allocation of financial resources.
 It is a good idea to with a financial planner to increase your bottom line after divorce as well.

 If you have more questions about how to get ready for your life after divorce, contact me at Verner Brumley Mueller Parker.
 I can be reached by phone at (214) 225-6766 or by email at firstname.lastname@example.org.